A Bibliography of Texas-based Mystery/Detective Fiction

 Lone Star Sleuths

-, published by the University of Texas Press as part of the Wittliff's Southwestern Writers Collection Book Series.
+, published as part of the Wittliff's Southwestern Writers Collection Book Series.

 Reflecting the remarkable diversity of the state, Texas-based mysteries extend from the Guadalupe Mountains in the west to the Piney Woods of East Texas.
 This annotated bibliography, arranged according to different regions of the state, helps map out some reading trails for mystery fans